Lijing-Zhou/Webots_research_line_follow_and-path_planninhg/README.md

 In Section II, this paper will sort out and explain the VFH algorithm and simplified BUG algorithm.
-Then, in the Section III how to simulate the realization of the robot in the Webots software to follow the VFH algorithm for real-time obstacle avoidance navigation is introduced.
+Then, in the Section III how to simulate the realization of the robot in the Webots software to follow the VFH algorithm for real-time obstacle avoidance navigation is introduced.
 The section IV will conduct experimental tests on the VFH algorithm developed in this project, construct obstacles in different positions, test the results of the algorithm to achieve obstacle avoidance